TACC-Cloud/agave-docs/docs/agave/guides/apps/app-wrapper-templates.rst

 Type declarations
 -----------------

 During the jobs submission process, Tapis (Agave) will store your inputs and parameters as serialized JSON.
-At the point that variable injection occurs, Agave will replace all occurrences of your input and parameter with their value provided in the job request.
-In order for Agave to properly identify your input and parameter ids, wrap them in brackets and prepend a dollar sign.
+At the point that variable injection occurs, Tapis (Agave) will replace all occurrences of your input and parameter with their value provided in the job request.
+In order for Tapis (Agave) to properly identify your input and parameter ids, wrap them in brackets and prepend a dollar sign.
 For example, if you have a parameter with id ``param1``\ , you would include it in your wrapper script as ``${param1}``.
 Case sensitivity is honored at all times.

 Boolean values
 --------------